akashacms/akashacms-website/documents/quick-start/custom-css-js.html.md

 ## Configuring the AkashaCMS project to recognize the GridJS package

-In the project configuration file, `config.js`, add this:
+In the project configuration file, `config.mjs`, add this:

 ```js
 config